Skip to main content

 APPLYING FOR SCHENGEN WORKER VISA I STEP BY STEP

-• A confirmation letter explaining the purpose of the visit to the Schengen country
+• confirmation letter explaining the purpose of the visit to the Schengen country

 • A brief profile of the applicant’s workplace (company/organization)